-As management of Independent School District No. 47 Sauk Rapids-Rice Schools (the "District"), we offer readers of our financial statements this narrative overview and analysis of the financial activities of the District for the fiscal year ended June 30, 2017.
-All amounts, unless otherwise indicated, are expressed in thousands of dollars.
-Certain comparative information between the current year (2016-2017) and the prior year (2015-2016) is required to be presented in the Management's Discussion and Analysis (MD&A).
+As management of Independent School District No. 47 Sauk Rapids-Rice Schools (the "District"), we offer readers of our financial statements this narrative overview and analysis of the financial activities of the District for the fiscal year ended June 30, 2018.
+Certain comparative information between the current year (2017-2018) and the prior year (2016-2017) is required to be presented in the Management's Discussion and Analysis (MD&A).